 They still had a good deal to work through but had both agreed on enough for one night.
 That had been shortly after midnight.
 Changing and getting into bed together had been somewhat strange – it was a familiar routine they should have performed without thought, but they were both hyper aware of the other.

-They had gone to sleep facing one another but not really touching other than clasping hands between them.
+They'd fallen asleep facing one another but not really touching other than clasping hands between them.
 But at some point in the night, Sherlock had rolled onto his back and John had snuggled up against him.
 It was a pleasant sensation.
 Sherlock raised his right hand and combed his fingers into John's hair, studying his husband's face in the near darkness.
 At the contact, John shifted somewhat, tilting his head back slightly, murmuring some incoherent word.

 There was something John had to know, Sherlock decided.
 Immediately.